juergenweb/FrontendForms/README.md

 4. After the installation is finished you can make some configuration settings if you want, but the module works out of the box.
 The only setting that you have to take care of ist the language setting for the Valitron error messages.
 You will find this configuration field on the top.
 Link the language for the Valitron error messages to the appropriate site language, so that that the pre-defined error messages will be displayed in the right language on the frontend.
 If you forget to make this setting, the error messages will always be displayed in English.

+### Create the first form
-Copy the following code and paste it in a template of your choice

-Be aware of namespaces!!
+Before you start creating your own forms, I recommend you to start with a ready to use example.
+Copy the following code and paste it in a template of your choice, but be aware of namespaces!!
 If you are using a namespace on the top of your template file, you have to adapt the instantiation of the class by using the FrontendForms namespace.
 This module runs in its own namespace called *FrontendForms*.

 Take a look at the following example: